-any such person shall not be eligible for re-appointment as chair (excluding the circumstance referred to in clause 5.(a)(i)) until a period of at least 3 years has elapsed since that person last occupied that office.
+any such person shall not be eligible for re-appointment as chair (excluding the circumstance referred to in clause 5.9(a)(i)) until a period of at least 3 years has elapsed since that person last occupied that office.

+The Board shall annually appoint from amongst:

+those of its members who are Elected Directors, in such manner as it sees fit, a vice-chair; and

+all of its members, the chairs of each Committee of the Board which the Board has established.

+The positions referred to in clauses 5.9(a) and 5.9(b)(i):

-The Board shall annually appoint from amongst, in such manner as it sees fit, a vice-chair the chairs of each Committee of the Board which the Board has established. positions are for 1 year terms and are not subject to any maximum consecutive term.
+are for 1 year terms and are not subject to any maximum consecutive term; and

+for the avoidance of doubt, may only be filled by Elected Directors.

 The Board may meet, adjourn and, subject to this Constitution, otherwise regulate its meetings as it thinks fit.